How to Make Cold Process Soap from Scratch Using Lye (Modern Cold Process Soap Tutorial & Recipes)

 You’ll also need a stick blender/hand blender/immersion blender.
 It’s called many things, but it’s basically the same tool.
 This takes the hardest physical part of soapmaking – the mixing – out of the equation.
 As a result your soap will trace faster, meaning less time you have to stand around mixing, and it also helps to ensure an evenly mixed batch of soap.
 I wouldn’t say any one brand is better than another as I’ve had cheap stick blenders last for ages and do just as well as the more expensive ones.

 Pitchers and measuring cups!
-You’ll need a pitcher or large Pyrex measuring cup to mix your lye-water in as well as to weigh out ingredients.
-Some soapers won’t use glass Pyrex measuring cups to mix the lye-water in as it can etch the glass over time and inevitably lead to breakage.
-However I’ve had the same thing happen with plastic pitchers over the years.
-So I’ll leave that decision up to you.
+You’ll need a heat safe pitcher or container to mix your lye-water in as well as to weigh out ingredients.
+(It is now recommended not to use glass Pyrex measuring cups to mix the lye-water in as with the newer Pyrex it can etch the glass over time and inevitably lead to breakage.)
 It’s good practice is to inspect your containers regularly for any signs of wear or cracking as well as to mix your lye-water in a sink or outside in case a container does break in the process.

 You’ll also want to have some handy dandy utensils like large mixing spoons and a spatula.
 I use a long plastic spoon – like the wooden ones but plastic – to mix my lye water.
 I use a heavy duty metal spoon to scoop out semi-solid oils and butters, and a spatula to get all of the soap out of the pot into the mold.
 Occasionally I even use a knife or a grater for hard oils and butters to get them down to size.
 You’ll find what works best for you and likely you already have all of these things hiding in drawers in your kitchen.